nbice1/First-Order-Logic/README.md

 Currently, the program for evaluating the truth-value of sentences in FOL relative to a model is written.
 A program for constructing proofs in FOL will be added later.

 The function evaluator() is the main function.
 It is located in fol_evaluator.py.
+Executing this script will call the function.
 After running evaluator(), you can input "model", "evaluate", or "exit".

 You should first define a model.
 After typing "model", you will be prompted to specify a domain of objects (separate inputs with commas).
 An example would be: 1,2,3,4.
 Note that the python "eval()" function is used to determine the intended datatypes.